jishnu7/doc/native/android-stages.md

 ### 3. Building

 [Build and install](./android-build.html) your game to a device connected via USB.
-Simply run `basil build native-android` to produce an APK, then install it with `adb install`.
+Simply run `devkit build native-android` to produce an APK, then install it with `adb install`.

 The Chrome Web Inspector interface may also be used to inspect and debug JavaScript game code running on the Android device.
 Simply attach your Android device via the USB cable and use the Remote Debug feature to trap exceptions and view the console logs of Test App sessions.